 Energy efficiency is improving in pharma manufacturing, but other industries are currently more advanced.
 This is especially true with cleaning.
 Breweries and dairy producers, for example, have worked hard to significantly reduce their water consumption by saving water from the final rinse and using it for the next initial rinse.
 This not only reduces water usage, but also reduce waste water and energy needed to heat the water.

-Although these lessons are useful, it is important to remember that the pharma industry has very strict GMP requirements.
-If a piece of equipment isn’t cleaned well enough, the risk is much higher - especially for injectables.
-However, it is possible to optimize further by learning from the experiences of other industries – particularly with reduction, recovery and energy sourcing.
+Although these lessons are useful, the pharma industry has very strict GMP requirements.
+If a piece of equipment isn’t cleaned well enough, the risk is much higher than in the food industry - especially for injectables.
+But it is possible to optimize further by learning from the experiences of other industries – particularly with reduction, recovery and energy sourcing.

 Three steps to improve energy efficiency in pharma manufacturing